WRKampi/extensisq/README.md

 * `KC4Ia`: this 7-stage method, named ESDIRK4(3)7L[2]SA in [23], is similar to the previous method, but has an additional stage each step.
 This results in lower error constants and a lower value of the RK diagonal coefficient (1/8 vs. 1/4).

 One method of Kværnø is implemented:
 * `Kv3I`: a 4 stage 3rd order method with 2nd order secondary method [24].
 Both are stiffly accurate.
 The main method is L-stable and the secondary method is only A-stable.
-The only interpolant for this method is C0-continuous.
+This method also has two interpolants: C0 and C1-continuous.

 ### Index 1 DAEs